mvolkmann/blog/src/swift/Localization.md

 - NEEDS REVIEW - someone marked the translation as needing review by right-clicking the row and selecting "Mark for Review"

+Keys for stale translations can be deleted if it is suspected that it will never be used in the future.

 After a translation that needs review is reviewed, right-click it and select "Mark as Reviewed".

 To delete a translation, select it and press the delete key.
 This removes the key from all languages, not just from the currently selected language.
+Do not press cmd-delete because that offers to delete the entire string catalog file!

 ### Manual Keys